vantanova/cloudsound/README.md

 **Express JS** was the framework and it reduced a ton of boiler plate code, freeing time to implement more features.

-**npm** was the software registry, and within it we installed many packages;
-some notable examples include:
-* morgan,
-* express-validator,
-* *and more*

 **React** was used to render the frontend with functional components.

-**Heroku** is the web hosting app of choice that allowed us to run our app on the cloud!
+**Heroku** is the web hosting app of choice than ran the app on the cloud!

 **Honorable Mentions** are the developement tools that made life much more enjoyable!